Oplax Hopf Algebras: Frobenius V -categories

 which is precisely the one of the two conditions for a Frobenius $\Vv$-category~\cref{frob1}.
-The second condition can be checked similarly. \end{proof}
+The second condition can be checked similarly, and the axioms hold since those in $\Span$ hold by \cref{2cellsequality} as in earlier proofs. \end{proof}

 Hence we have a bijective correspondence between Frobenius monoids in $\Span|\Vv$ over $X^2$ and Frobenius $\ca{V}$-categories, for any monoidal category $\Vv$.
-Regarding Frobenius $\Vv$-functors of~\cref{Frobeniusfunctor}, by \cref{prop:Vfunctors} we can express them as morphisms between Frobenius monoids.
+Regarding Frobenius $\Vv$-functors of~\cref{Frobeniusfunctor}, by \cref{prop:Vfunctors} we can express them as morphisms between Frobenius pseudomonoids.